 - Department, store and assistant managers

 What are common grocery store worker injuries?

-- All grocery employees are at risk of injury from violent customers or coworkers
+Additionally, all grocery employees are at risk of physical and emotional injuries from violent customers or coworkers.

 The pandemic is yet another danger grocery workers face.